g0mb4/arma-ws/README.md

 - the developers of boost (http://www.boost.org)
 - zaphoyd for the source of websocketpp (https://github.com/zaphoyd/websocketpp)
 - AsYetUnited for the source of extDB2 (https://github.com/AsYetUntitled/extDB2)
-- killzonekid fot the beautiful tutorials (http://killzonekid.com)
+- killzonekid for the beautiful tutorials (http://killzonekid.com)

 ## License